-Gove apologises for Weinstein remarks
+Gove apologises for 'clumsy' Weinstein joke

-Michael Gove apologises for Harvey Weinstein comments on Today
+Michael Gove apologises for 'clumsy' Weinstein joke on Today

-Michael Gove has apologised "unreservedly" after making a joke about Harvey Weinstein live on air on BBC Radio 4's Today programme.
+Michael Gove has apologised "unreservedly" after making a joke about Harvey Weinstein on BBC Radio 4's Today programme.

 The environment secretary compared being interviewed by presenter John Humphrys with going into Harvey Weinstein's bedroom.